 HELP’s research depends on quality and accurate data, including personal information, so safeguarding that data is a responsibility HELP takes very seriously.
-The BC Freedom of Information and Protection of Privacy Act (FIPPA) defines personal information as “recorded information about an identifiable individual other than contact information”.
+The BC Freedom of Information and Protection of Privacy Act (FIOPPA) defines personal information as “recorded information about an identifiable individual other than contact information”.

 HELP follows the highest standards available, many of which are required by law.
 To ensure the privacy and confidentiality of individuals, all of HELP’s systems and processes meet or exceed the requirements of provincial and federal privacy legislation.

-When HELP receives any personal information, either for its Early Child Development (ECD) or Middle Child Development (MCD) Research Programs, it is viewed only by a limited number of HELP staff, on a “need to know” basis.
-Neither the EDI nor MDI questionnaires provide HELP with names or addresses of children.
-Some identifier data, such as postal code and dates of birth, are collected to prevent duplicate records of a student.
+When HELP receives any personal information for it's research programs it is viewed by a limited number of HELP staff and researchers only, on a “need to know” basis.
+None of our research programs provide HELP with names or addresses of children.
+Some identifier data, such as postal code and dates of birth, are collected to prevent duplicate records for a student.

 At HELP, the identifiable personal information is removed, encrypted and stored separately from the rest of the content data that is used for population-level research by HELP researchers.
 The data is stored by Population Data B.C. in their highly secure data storage facility.
 Please visit Population Data BC’s website to learn more about them and their privacy and data protection mandate.